terabit-software/dynamic-stream-server/README.md

 - Windows Support:

-    The project works on Windows and the Nginx-rtmp-module is known to compile as of [version 1.0.1][4].
+    The project should also work on Windows and the Nginx-rtmp-module is known to compile as of [version 1.0.1][4].

     You may have to replace `exec_play` and `exec_play_done` to `on_play` and `on_play_done` respectively
     on `nginx.conf` and remove the call to `curl`.